-We work in partnership with a number of outside professionals and develop the expertise of our staff through training so that we can provide an appropriate curriculum and engaging learning environment for all pupils.
+We work in partnership with a number of outside professionals and develop the expertise of our staff through training so that we can provide an appropriate curriculum and engaging learning environment which is accessible for all pupils.

 HOW DO WE CONSULT WITH PARENTS OF PUPILS WITH SEND AND INVOLVE THEM IN THEIR CHILD'S EDUCATION?